Kitchen Extension Builders in Croydon (CR0, CR2)

 Kitchen Extensions Tip for Croydon Homeowners

 The 1930s properties that dominate much of Croydon often have concrete raft foundations rather than strip foundations.
-In some cases, the existing raft can be extended to support the new extension, which saves significant groundwork costs.
+In some cases, the existing raft can be extended to support the new extension, which simplifies the groundwork.
 The chalk and clay subsoil in Croydon is generally stable, but properties on chalk escarpments can occasionally have dissolution features that need investigation.
 Croydon Council is proactive about supporting home improvements and their planning portal is straightforward to navigate.

 Kitchen Extensions in Croydon: What's Included